FAQs for External Reviews

 No. External review is only for faculty members going through an evaluation for a new 5-year or 10-year contract or applying for rank promotion.

-I’m employed under the salary scale system.
+I’m a faculty member in the High School Academic Program.
 Do I need to go through external review?

 How many external reviewers do I need?

 Each faculty member is required to have three external reviews.
 One external reviewer is selected by the faculty member, one is selected by the Dean, and one is negotiated between the two.
 See "External Review Guidelines for Candidates & Deans for Contract Reappointment Evaluation" or "Guidelines for External Reviews for Rank Promotion for more information".

 What if I know or have worked with the external reviewer?